edigar/basicCRUD/README.md

 $ cd basicCRUD
 $ cat database.sql
 ```
 Copy the output of the content into your database manager and execute.
-An access inteface, such as MySQL Workbench, makes it easy to use.
+An access interface, such as MySQL Workbench, makes it easy to use.

 ```
 $ cd config